Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Conclusion

 \section{Conclusion}

 In this paper, the nonlinear stochastic programming formulation for staged deployment design is extended to complex multi-subsystem systems, and a new local scenario discretization method is developed.
-While the conventional stochastic programming method for staged deployment uses the same scenario discretization across the entire system, which is not scalable, the developed local scenario discretization method uses a different number of scenarios for each subsystem by decoupling weak dynamic coupling between subsystems.
-This is enabled by a pre-processing step characterizing the strength of the dynamic coupling between subsystems, which is then used to determine the number of scenarios considered for each coupling variable.
-Two pre-processing approaches are proposed using local sensitivity analysis and sample average approximation, respectively.
-The resulting formulation and method are applied to a demonstration case study, and their efficient computational performance while maintaining the flexibility in the design solution is demonstrated.
+While the conventional stochastic programming method for staged deployment uses the same scenario discretization across the entire system, which is not scalable, the developed local scenario discretization method uses a different number of scenarios for each subsystem by effectively decoupling weak dynamic coupling between subsystems.
+This is enabled by characterizing the strength of the dynamic coupling between subsystems, which is then used to determine the number of scenarios considered for each coupling variable.
+The resulting formulation and method are applied to a demonstration case study, and their efficient computational performance is demonstrated.
+An extension of the proposed method to complex systems design is also discussed.
 This method is expected to improve the staged deployment design of various complex engineering systems under uncertainty, such as water, energy, food, and other infrastructure systems.